-Logan got his first taste of the big leaguesat the end of the 2013 season.
+Logan got his first taste of the big leagues at the end of the 2013 season.
 The infielder hit .211 with one extra base hit in 27 games.
 He also got into a handful of games in 2014, when the Cubs suffered injuries, illnesses, or personal issues.
-Watkins has been a trooper; willing to play wherever and whenever he is asked to play.
+Those were his only two shots at the big leagues, however.
+Watkins played nine years in the minors.

 The Cubs acquired the catcher from Oakland at the end of 2012, but released him after the season.
-Recker caught on (no pun intended) with the Mets.
-He has served as their backup catcher ever since.
+He only appeared in nine games as a Cub.
+Recker caught on with the Mets the following year, and has also played for Atlanta.